Trains, boats and planes: How Kim Jong Un travels abroad

 Mystery yacht

-State media in North Korea has shown Mr Kim riding variously on boats, a submarine, buses and even a ski lift.
+State media in North Korea has shown Mr Kim riding on boats, a submarine, buses and even a ski lift.

 He is also rumoured to use other forms of transport, but these are yet to be seen in his excursions abroad.